jurobelsf/phasing-generator/README.md

   <img src="imagess/4.jpeg" alt="Monte Carlo Convergence Curves" width="800px">
 </p>

-Let \(T_c\) denote the convergence time, i.e., the number of simulations required for the stopping criterion to be satisfied.
+Let $T_c$ denote the convergence time, i.e., the number of simulations required for the stopping criterion to be satisfied.

-Since each Monte Carlo run produces a different value of \(T_c\), the convergence time itself is treated as a random variable.
+Since each Monte Carlo run produces a different value of $T_c$, the convergence time itself is treated as a random variable.

-Although the underlying distribution of \(T_c\) is unknown, the use of 500 independent Monte Carlo runs allows us to invoke the **Central Limit Theorem (CLT)**.
+Although the underlying distribution of $T_c$ is unknown, the use of 500 independent Monte Carlo runs allows us to invoke the **Central Limit Theorem (CLT)**.

 Therefore, the sampling distribution of the sample mean converges in distribution to a Gaussian distribution, making it possible to construct a confidence interval for the expected convergence time.